New York University and Kimmel Operations do not assume any liability for articles that are lost, stolen, or misplaced on University property.

-- Music Practice Lockers are located on the sixth floor of the Kimmel Center (coded ML6-#) and the C level of the Global Center (coded MLC-#).
+- Music Practice Lockers are located on the sixth floor of the Kimmel Center (coded ML6-#) and the Concourse level of the Global Center (coded MLC-#).

 - Music Practice Lockers can be reserved only by students eligible to reserve Music Practice Space and are meant to house musical instruments.

-- General-Use Lockers are located on the third (coded GL3-#) and fourth (coded GL4-#) floors of the Kimmel Center.
+- General-Use Lockers are located on the second (coded GL2-#), third (coded GL3-#) and fourth (coded GL4-#) floors of the Kimmel Center.

 - General-Use Locker rental is open to all currently-enrolled NYU students.